TimJMartin/Magic-GDAL/4. Raster Data/README.md

 # 4. Raster Data
 ---
 This chapter is focused on using GDAL to work with raster data.
-Much like translating and processing vector data GDAL comes with a number of different tools that can do a number of different types of procressing.
+Much like translating and processing vector data GDAL comes with a number of different tools that can do a number of different types of processing.

-## 4.1 Create Virtual Rasters/Image Catologues/Image Mosaics
+## 4.1 Create Virtual Rasters/Image Catalogues/Image Mosaics
 ---
 Often you might find that you have tens, hundreds, thousands of raster files and to process or even open each one would take a very long time.
 GDAL offers a great tool call [GDALBUILDVRT](https://gdal.org/programs/gdalbuildvrt.html) to build a virtual dataset and provide a single file to use.